linx02/ims/README.md

 - Code Institute for the deployment terminal
 - ChatGPT for generation of example product names and prices
 - Google for API's and third-party spreadsheet software

+## Additional comments

+I developed this project with the SRP (Single Responsibility Principle) in mind.
+By decoupling the program into different scripts:
+    1. run.py
+        - Main function of the program
+    2. setup.py
+        - Loads necessary data and connects to api
+    3. functions.py
+        - All the necessary functions and actual logic for the program to run
+    4. product_model.py
+        - Holds the Product class with
+    5. print_output.py
+        - Seperates outputs and holds functions for loading, error and alert messages

+This helps the code stay tidy and easy to load mentally, and helps debugging allowing me to focus on individual parts of the code.